We are open - safety is our top priority!

 A dental emergency while traveling doesn’t always involve natural teeth.
 If you break your dentures or suddenly find that they don’t fit, never attempt to repair them by yourself.
 Try to find a dentist in the area who can perform minor repairs or adjustments.
 Be sure to see your own dentist when you get home.
 If your dentures are causing irritation or painful sores, take them out or stick to soft foods until you can get them fixed.

-To get the dental care you deserve from an affordable dentist in Northern Virginia, call Dental Associates of Northern Virginia today at (703) 398-1242 or make an appointment.
+To get the dental care you deserve from an affordable dentist in Northern Virginia, make an appointment.